irenesj87/excursiones/README.md

 >
 > Furthermore, you need to download the files from the repository called "testserver" first to be able to see the webpage correctly.
 (Please, read the instructions in its README).
 >
-> After that, in the console, go to the excursiones directory and write `npm start` and then pulse 'Enter'.
+> After that, in the console, go to the excursiones directory and run `npm install` and after that `npm start`.
 >
 > Finally, go to http://localhost:3000 to view the webpage in the browser.